Created with Adobe Firefly by Kendrick Grant

 Do NOT paint groups - select a face to make sure you can paint it.

-Colors NOT to use:
+Colors/Textures to NOT use:

 Black or really dark colors

-Transparency of all kinds
+Transparency of any kind

+Change your Style so that Back faces are a bright red "warning color".
 Before you begin painting, review your model for any faces that are reversed.
 Reversed faces have a different color that sort of looks the same as deep shadow.
 Right-click and choose "reverse face" for any faces that oriented incorrectly the wrong way - they should all look the same white color.
 No, painting them white will NOT work!

 In which we use colors from the materials panel to mark which surfaces in our house are going to look the same.
 We don't have to keep the colors, just decide which parts are going to match.
 Ctrl and Alt are very powerful modifiers!